Chosen Hill, Gloucestershire

 The hill commands good views over the scarp and the Severn Vale and there is a network of paths for walkers.
 One such path is 'coffin way' from St Bartholomew's Church at the top of the hill towards Hucclecote.

-Covered reservoirs were constructed on the Hill in the 1940s and 1950s.
+Etymology

+The word Chosen is a contraction, first attested in 1577 as Churson, of the name Churchdown.
+The name Churchdown itself contains the Old English word dūn ("hill"), and so presumably originally referred to the hill itself, but as the name came to refer to the settlement associated with the hill, and its etymological meaning became opaque, the word 'hill was added to distinguish the hill from the settlement.

+Archaeology

 There is an archaeological site - an Iron Age fort known as Churchdown Hill Camp - below the main reservoir.

+Geology

 Geologically, it is on one of outliers of the Cotswold scarp.